l7mp/learning-go/99-labs/02-webapps/README.md

 # Deploying web applications into Kubernetes

 During this lab, we will build a simple web app in Go and learn how to deploy it into Kubernetes.
-Each section is closed with an exercise and a test, absolve each to complete the lab.
+Each section is closed with an exercise and a test, pass each to complete the lab.

 ## Table of Contents